Mathew-Wang/LEGEND-Simulation-Environment-Setup-Guide-macOS/README.md

 <summary> Naming </summary>

-In this case, I named the virtual environment "**legend_env**", so that's why the two commands above both include "legend_venv" in the end.
+In this case, I named the virtual environment "**legend_env**", and that's why the two commands above both include "legend_env" in the end.
 You don't have to copy me exactly, just make sure they have the form of:

 ```bash
 # create a virtual environment